carbon-io-examples/contacts-service-simple/README.md

 ### Enabled operations

-Recall that our Contacts Service will support the following Operations:
+Recall that our Contacts Service will support the following Endpoints with the following Operations:

-Endpoint 1: /contacts
+**/contacts**

 * GET - get all contacts
 * POST - create a new contact

-Sub-endpoint 1: /contacts/:contact
+**/contacts/:contact**

 * GET - get one contact by ID
 * PUT - update a contact by ID